-- 2. Each year WD37B GWA shall contribute \$10,000 to the CIEF.
-In 2022, the contribution shall be made by April 15, 2022, and by January 31 each year thereafter. - Each year other non-irrigation groundwater users who seek to participate in the Management Plan shall contribute \$10/AF of their withdrawals (using a five-year rolling average of prior annual non-irrigation groundwater diversions) to the CIEF. - 4.
-CIEF funds will be used primarily for infrastructure improvements and other permanent measures that improve the efficiency of delivering senior water rights, protect groundwater levels, or increase surface water flows, and for purchasing storage water. - CIEF funding decisions shall be approved by the CIEF Committee, which shall be comprised of an equal number of surface water right holders and groundwater right holders in Water Districts 37 and 37B who are elected/appointed in accordance with CIEF Committee bylaws, plus one representative of the Idaho Water Resource Board ("IWRB"). - CIEF Funds will be administered/held by the Wood River Resource Conservation and Development Council ("WRRCDC").
-The WRRCDC resolution accepting this responsibility is attached as Appendix E. - The CIEF Committee shall report on the following items to the BWRGWMA Advisory Committee, IDWR, and the IWRB by December 1 of each year: CIEF contributions and expenditures, CIEF Committee decisions, and the results of any actions taken by the CIEF Committee. - 8.
+- 3. Each year other non-irrigation ground water users who seek to participate in the Management Plan shall contribute \$10/AF of their withdrawals (using a five-year rolling average of prior annual non-irrigation ground water diversions) to the CIEF. - 4.
+CIEF funds will be used primarily for infrastructure improvements and other permanent measures that improve the efficiency of delivering senior water rights, protect ground water levels, or increase surface water flows, and for purchasing storage water. - 5.
+CIEF funding decisions shall be approved by the CIEF Committee, which shall be comprised of an equal number of surface water right holders and ground water right holders in Water Districts 37 and 37B who are elected/appointed in accordance with CIEF Committee bylaws, plus one representative of the Idaho Water Resource Board ("IWRB"), and one representative from a Non-Government Organization ("NGO") within the Wood River basin.8 - 6.
+CIEF Funds will be collected, held, and administered by the Wood River Resource Conservation and Development Council ("WRRCDC").
+The WRRCDC resolution accepting this responsibility is attached as Appendix E. - 7.
+The CIEF Committee shall report on the following items to the BWRGWMA Advisory Committee, IDWR, and the IWRB by December 1 of each year: CIEF contributions and expenditures, CIEF Committee decisions, and the results of any actions taken by the CIEF Committee. - 8.
 The CIEF Committee will investigate and engage in potential cost share opportunities as appropriate, including without limitation: - a.
 Potential State and Federal cost share. - b.
-Potential cost share through grants with assistance from non-governmental organizations ("NGOs"). - c.
+Potential cost share through grants with assistance from NGOs. - c.
 Other cost share partners including water delivery entities, NGOs, etc.